- Firm commitment to a career in domestic primary care and urban health.

 How to Apply

 The Johns Hopkins Residency program participates in and interns are selected from medical school graduates through the National Residency Matching Program (NRMP).
 Our NRMP Code is 1242140M0.

 You may send your application materials to us at any time after ERAS opens.
 Deadline for submission of your application is the first Friday in November.
 We will not accept late applications.

 - Personal Statement (please discuss your commitment to urban health primary care leadership)

 - USMLE Scores (Step I with application; Step II, when available)

 - ERAS typically allows up to four letters.
 We encourage you to send as many letters as you can from letter writers who know you well.
-We certainly welcome department letters from Internal Medicine, but we know that may not be possible in 2020
+We certainly welcome department letters from Internal Medicine, but we know that may not be possible.

 During the interview day, we encourage applicants to get to know our residents, the culture of the program, the program’s mission, and the unique aspects of the program.
 You will interview with our faculty, spend time with our residents, and learn more about the program and life in Baltimore.
 Getting to know us--and especially Baltimore--will not be easy virtually, but we will do our best to assist with this process.

 The interview is not a test of a candidate's abilities.
 The interview is principally designed to introduce you to the program and vice versa.
 We want to know about your future goals, if the vision of the residency program matches your career plans, and why you applied to Johns Hopkins.

 We have a two-day interview.
 We will invite you to attend our categorical interview day and our UH IM primary care track interview day.
 There will be a dinner the night before each interview day.
 You will choose from five UH IM interview dates and four categorical interview dates.
 All UH IM interview days will take place on a Tuesday and will include many opportunities to meet our residents and GIM faculty.
 Contact the program coordinator, Jenn Jackson if you have any questions.